microsoft/debug-adapter-protocol/specification.md

 Set the variable with the given name in the variable container to a new value.
 Clients should only call this request if the capability 'supportsSetVariable' is true.

+If a debug adapter implements both setVariable and setExpression, a client will only use setExpression if the variable has an evaluateName property.

 ```typescript
 interface SetVariableRequest extends Request {
   command: 'setVariable';